 Football: Monaco hit four to stay in PSG chase

-PARIS: Reigning French champions Monaco eased past struggling Saint-Etienne 4-0 on Friday (Dec 15) to stay on PSG's tail with the highly coveted Fabinho and Thomas Lemar among the scorers.
+PARIS: Reigning French champions Monaco eased past struggling Saint-Etienne 4-0 on Friday (Dec 15) to stay on PSG's tail for a Chamions League place, with the highly coveted Fabinho and Thomas Lemar among the scorers.

 Djibril Sidibe curled in the opener after Keita Balde shot was blocked and Thomas Lemar - the target of a bid by Arsenal in the summer - scored on 32 minutes after weaving through the St Etienne defence.